andrew/ultimate-awesome/README.md

 - [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
 - [RGBD-semantic-segmentation](https://github.com/Yangzhangcst/RGBD-semantic-segmentation) - A paper list of RGBD semantic segmentation (processing).
 - [awesome-one-person-games](https://github.com/Yonaba/awesome-one-person-games) - :video_game: A curated list of successul games, made (quite) entirely by a lone gamedev.
+- [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [awesome-nuclear](https://github.com/paulromano/awesome-nuclear) - A curated list of open source projects used in nuclear science and engineering.
 - [awesome-go-perf](https://github.com/go-perf/awesome-go-perf) - A curated list of Awesome Go performance libraries and tools.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [Awesome-Table-Recognition](https://github.com/cv-small-snails/Awesome-Table-Recognition) - A curated list of resources dedicated to table recognition.
+- [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
+A heads-up for modern store builders.
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
 - [awesome-haxe-gamedev](https://github.com/Dvergar/awesome-haxe-gamedev) - Resources for game development on haxe.
 - [Awesome-Gamedev](https://github.com/FronkonGames/Awesome-Gamedev) - A curated collection of resources to game development.
-- [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
-A heads-up for modern store builders.
 - [arctic](https://github.com/zc-alexfan/arctic) - [CVPR 2023] Official repository for downloading, processing, visualizing, and training models on the ARCTIC dataset.
 - [awesome-low-code](https://github.com/zenitysec/awesome-low-code) - Awesome Low Code platforms, vendors, tools and resources.
 - [Awesome-Multimodal-Object-Tracking](https://github.com/983632847/Awesome-Multimodal-Object-Tracking) - A continuously updated project to track the latest progress in the field of multi-modal object tracking.
 This project focuses solely on single-object tracking.